 - ½ cup ripe tomatoes chopped finely (1 large) (adjust as needed)

-- ½ tsp chili powder (less spicy variety)
+- ½ teaspoon red chili powder (adjust to taste, less spicy variety)

-- ½ tsp sugar (skip if using milk bread)
+- ½ teaspoon sugar (skip if using milk bread)

 - Lemon juice to serve (optional)